-Table 4 reports the ratio between cross-sectional year-specific RMSEs for each model specification over the cross-sectional year-specific RMSE of the RW specification, both in terms of the standard and the weighted version, i.e. $RMSE_t$ and $WRMSE_t$, respectively.
-Weighting for province-specific populations increases the RMSEs, as we weigh more errors for larger provinces.
-Nevertheless, it does not change the results compared to the reference model, i.e. the results are similar to those computed without the population weights.
-The average performance of the SDPD model confirms its superiority over the AR model.
-Among the other specifications, not considering the spatial components leads to a less accurate point forecast.
-The dynamic panel (DPD) and standard panel data (PD) models perform worse than using the AR model.
-Within the spatial models, the SPDP model performs slightly better than the SPD model in some years, but the difference is relatively small.
-Finally, when temporal cointegration is detected, the random walk specification is still to be preferred in some cases, even in the presence of short panels.
+Table 4 reports the ratio between cross-sectional year-specific RMSEs for each model specification over the cross-sectional year-specific RMSE of the SDPD specification, both in terms of the standard and the weighted version, i.e. $RMSE_t$ and $WRMSE_t$ , respectively.
+Weighting for province-specific population increases the RMSEs, as we weight more errors for larger provinces.
+Nevertheless, it does not change the results compared to the reference model, i.e. the results are similar to the ones computed without the population weights.
+The average performance of the SDPD model confirms its superiority over the RW model.
+The SDPD models performs better in the overall 8-years mean than the other specifications.
+Among the other models, not considering the spatial components leads to a less accurate point forecast.
+The SDPD model perform slightly better than the SPD model in 2014, but the difference is relatively small.
+However, in general, spatial panel data models performs 5 times better over 8 years of in-sample periods, while the RW is to be preferred in only two years, i.e. the years of crisis 2009 and 2012.
+In 2011 we found the DPD model to be the best.
 From an economic point of view, this may be due to the low growth rate shown by most of the provinces in the period of analysis.
-For the sake of clarity, this part of the analysis is discussed in detail at the end of this section.

-Figure 1 compares forecast accuracy from another perspective, showing the differences between the forecast errors of the SDPD and the AR model at the provincial level for each year.
+Figure 1 compares forecast accuracy from another perspective, showing the differences between the forecast errors of the SDPD and the RW model at the provincial level for each year.
 Forecast errors are expressed in absolute value and turn out to be negative when SDPD performs better and vice versa.
 These differences are attributed to a chromatic scale for each province on the Italian map: a darker colour indicates where the SDPD performs better than its competitor.
-As shown in Figure 1, the SDPD model performs undoubtedly better when the panel is short, while the AR needs a much longer time series to perform slightly better.
-Looking at the magnitude of the errors, one can see that when the SDPD model performs better (the last two years of the out-of-sample), the differences with the SDPD are minimal.
+As shown in Figure 1, the SDPD model performs undoubtedly better.
+Looking at the magnitude of the errors, one can see that when the SDPD model performs better, the differences from the RW are substantial, while when it is the RW that performs better, the differences with the SDPD are minimal.

-In Figure 2 we compare the temporal provincial-specific RMSEs (on the left), i.e. $RMSE_i$ of equation (4), with their weighted versions (on the right), i.e. $WRMSE_i$ of equation (5), between the SDPD model and the AR model.
+In Figure 2 we compare the temporal provincial-specific RMSEs (on the left), i.e. $RMSE_i$ of equation (7), with their weighted versions (on the right), i.e. $WRMSE_i$ of equation (8), between the SDPD model and the RW model.
 The regional distributions are shown in terms of differences between the RMSEs of the two model specifications.
-On the left, the Figure highlights the provinces where the SDPD performs better (associated with negative values), and the ones where it performs worse (associated with positive values).
-It seems that in the majority of the provinces where the spatial effects improve on average, the forecast performances are in the south and the central-north part of Italy.
-With the same scale of the distribution, the weighting version on the right-hand side shows the same conclusion in terms of the spatial distribution, although the population weights reduce the variability and the RMSE differences.
-This result offers empirical evidence on how the dynamic spatial model is preferable in panel data usually characterized by not too long windows.
-Not surprisingly, the empirical setting in which we want to predict regional GDP/GVA is exactly this.
+On the left the Figure highlights the provinces where the SDPD performs better (associated with negative values), and the ones where it performs worse (associated with positive values).
+With the same scale of the distribution, the weighting version on the right-hand side shows the same conclusion in terms of the spatial distribution, although the population weights reduce the variability and so the RMSE differences.